Orchard Valley

 Residence: A Prospective Member shall reside or attend school in Los Altos, Los Altos Hills, Mountain View, Sunnyvale, Santa Clara, or Cupertino.

-Open House: We encourage you and your daughter to attend our Fall Open House.
+Open House: We encourage you and your daughter to attend our Open House in February 2026.
 Please fill out the Membership Inquiry Form to receive an invitation.

 The NCL experience is designed to take place over six grade level years.
 Because it a small group program, class size is a critical factor to ensure success.
 Openings in all classes above 7th grade are at the discretion of the Chapter Board and are based on a predetermined class size range.